Gifts In Wills / Bequests

-- Invitations to special events and functions specifically for Friends of Anglicare Victoria; and
+- Invitations to exclusive informative and social events for Friends of Anglicare Victoria;

-- Opportunities to meet with Anglicare Victoria senior staff at various locations around Melbourne and Victoria, to hear first-hand about our programs and developments.
+- Opportunities to meet with Anglicare Victoria Senior Staff at locations across Melbourne and Victoria, to hear first-hand about our programs and developments; and

-If you have been kind enough to leave a Gift to Anglicare Victoria in your Will, please consider letting us know so that we can invite you to join the Friends of Anglicare Victoria invitation can be sent to you.
+If you have been kind enough to leave a Gift to Anglicare Victoria in your Will, please consider letting us know so that we can invite you to join the Friends of Anglicare Victoria.
+This very kind gesture honours us.

 If you would like further information about including a Gift to Anglicare Victoria in your Will please contact our Gifts in Wills team as follows: